chr15k/laravel-repository/README.md

 Chr15k\Repository\RepositoryServiceProvider::class,
 ```

-Optionally, you can publish the configuration to customise the model and repo file paths.
+Publish the configuration to customise the model and repo file paths.
-By default this package will assume your model files are located in `app/`

 ```bash
 php artisan vendor:publish --provider="Chr15k\Repository\RepositoryServiceProvider"
 ```

+**Update config file to set the path to your models - default is `app/Models`**

 ## Setup